The HTTP Protocol

 protocol; REST is a reliable, performant and easy approach for building Web Services.
 ASP.NET Web API is Microsoft's

-answer to the growing demand, and is built up from the ground to alleviate REST development.
+answer to the growing demand, and is built up from the ground to alleviate REST development in both .NET Framework and Core.

 Participants of this course need to have a solid understanding of the .NET platform and have built .NET applications using